rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 - Data exists in the containerd snapshotter
 - No data exists in the classic driver

-Otherwise, the classic driver is used.
+Otherwise, the classic storage driver is used.

-To switch to the classic driver and access older images:
+To switch to the classic storage driver and access older images:

 ```
 rdctl set --container-engine.moby-storage-driver=classic